racheesingh/Beanstalkd-Cluster/README.md

 We plan to build a library of parallel computing algorithms for the benefit of students taking introductory parallel computing courses.
 As you will see, the setting up process for a beanstalkd cluster is simple and the application programs tiny.

 Till now, we have implemented these algorithms:

 1. [Distributed Estimation of Pi](https://github.com/emaadmanzoor/distributed-pi-estimation/)

 2. Matrix Multiplication

-We will continue to add more algorithms as we implement them.
+We will continue to add more algorithms as and when we implement them.

-# Team Members
+# Contributors
+1. Rachee Singh
-1. Emaad Ahmed Manzoor
+2. Emaad Ahmed Manzoor
-2. Rachee Singh
-3. Murtuza Kutub
-4. Mohit Yadav

 # Other Resources